 Field-hunting tip

-Look in epithermal gold deposits country — that is the host setting where babkinite typically forms.
+Look in epithermal gold deposits country, the host setting where babkinite typically forms.
 If you start seeing galena, gold, chalcopyrite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, interstitial masses habit, so train your eye for that shape before scanning the outcrop.